iremcatak/index.html/README.md

 # index.html
-"ödev 1" for patika (kodluyoruz) FrontEnd
+"ödev 1" and "ödev 2" for patika (kodluyoruz) FrontEnd